-2001), for initial bias-rate alignment; (2) the analysis of each data type in its own natural reference frame; (3) the clustering of the McDonald LLR stations and, separately, the DSN VLBI stations in California, Australia, and Spain; (4) initial convergence on values for the series-specific bias-rate corrections and uncertainty scale factors prior to the start of outlier detection and deletion; and (5) final convergence on these values after detecting and deleting all data outliers, are described in Gross (1996, 2000) and Gross et al. (1998) and will not be repeated here.
+All the series listed in Table 1 were included in the iterative procedure except the JPL quick-look GPS LOD series which was treated separately as described below.
+Details of the iterative procedure, including: (1) the use of a reference series, SPACE2001 (Gross 2002), for initial biasrate alignment; (2) the analysis of each data type in its own natural reference frame; (3) the clustering of the McDonald LLR stations and, separately, the DSN VLBI stations in California, Australia, and Spain; (4) initial convergence on values for the series-specific bias-rate corrections and uncertainty scale factors prior to the start of outlier detection and deletion; and (5) final convergence on these values after detecting and deleting all data outliers, are described in Gross (1996, 2000) and Gross et al. (1998) and will not be repeated here.
 At the end of the iterative procedure, relative bias-rate corrections have been determined that make the series agree with each other in bias and rate; uncertainty scale factors have been determined that make the residual of each series, when differenced with a combination of all others, have a reduced chi-square near one; and outlying data points (those whose residual values are greater than four times their adjusted uncertainties) have been deleted.
-A total of 40 data points, or about 0.2% of those combined, were thus deleted.
+A total of 74 data points, or about 0.35% of those combined, were thus deleted.